scottdorman/scottdorman.github.io/_posts/2007/2007-02-08-teched-2007-birds-of-a-feather-bof-sessions.md

 ---
 layout: post
-title: Tech&middot;Ed 2007 Birds-of-a-Feather (BOF) Sessions
+title: TechEd 2007 Birds-of-a-Feather (BOF) Sessions
 date: '2007-02-08 23:54:00 -05:00'
 ---

-Tech·Ed is well known for the Birds-of-a-Feather, or BOF, sessions.
+TechEd is well known for the Birds-of-a-Feather, or BOF, sessions.
 These sessions let you meet people with similar interests and challenges in an open-forum environment.
 BOFs are organized by [INETA](http://www.ineta.org), the developer user group and [Culminis](http://www.culminis.org), the IT pro user group.

 Because these sessions are led by third-party experts, attendees enjoy free-flowing dialogues about products, technologies, and solutions without necessarily focusing on Microsoft.
 The sessions are suggested by the developer and IT pro community and voted on by the community.